-Elfed High School has been taking part in this project for many years, with different teachers taking it in turn to visit and host the partner schools.
+Elfed High School, Buckley North Wales has been taking part in this project for many years, with different teachers taking it in turn to visit and host the partner schools.
 The British Council fund the Connecting Classrooms project, in partnership with the Department for International Development.
 The aim is to ‘improve classroom practice and develop ideas with like-minded teachers internationally.’
 There are thousands of teachers and schools involved in this all around the world.
 Every school who participate will have a partner school.
 Our partner school is the wonderful St Joseph’s College in Anuradhapura, Sri Lanka.

-St Joseph’s College is an all boys school with almost two thousand students who attend from pre school to A-Level.
+St Joseph’s College is an all boys school with almost two thousand students who attend from preschool to A-Level.
 Lessons are taught through the Sinhala language, with all students also learning Tamil and English.

-In October 2015 I went to St Joseph’s College to represent Elfed High School, find out all about the College, culture and share teaching practice and ideas with teachers at the school.
+In October 2015 I went to St Joseph’s College to represent Elfed High School, find out all about the education, culture and share teaching practice and ideas with teachers at the school.
 This was an amazing experience.
-I was warmly welcomed by the students who were prefects and all students showed the most upmost respect as well as a lot of interest and curiosity.
+I was warmly welcomed by the students who were prefects and all students showed the most utmost respect as well as a lot of interest and curiosity.
 At St Joseph’s College there were many similarities and of course many obvious differences.

 It was very interesting when I planned and delivered a lesson because I had to adapt my teaching methods and strategies.
 During one of the lessons I observed, an inspector walked into the lesson, the teacher wasn’t shocked or phased as this was common practice to simply turn up!
-At the end of the lesson students weren’t allowed to leave until they had been blessed by the teachers, this involved the student bowing down to the teachers feet for the teacher to stroke or pat the student on their head as a blessing.
+At the end of the lesson students weren’t allowed to leave until they had been blessed by the teachers, this involved the student bowing down to the teacher’s feet for the teacher to stroke or pat the student on their head as a blessing.
 I did find this very unusual, in the same way the students often called me and the other female teachers beautiful, again highlighting differences in the culture of communicating.

 In regards to similarities, the most obvious was despite the language barriers the students were still an absolute joy and pleasure to work with.
 They wore a very smart white uniform.
 Students placed great importance on English and developing their literacy and numeracy skills.
-Students all took part in extra curricular activities which varied from poetry to cricket.
+Students all took part in extracurricular activities which varied from poetry to cricket.

-When I was at the College I completely relished the opportunity and learnt so much from the experience.
+When I was at the college I completely relished the opportunity and learnt so much from the experience.
 I was taken on cultural visits, I observed different lessons with different teachers, subjects and year groups.
 I even took part in a Kandy dance lesson, learning traditional Sri Lankan dance moves.
 I had my own Saree fitted and hand made, to wear at school like all the other female teachers.
 On my return to Elfed High School I delivered school assemblies sharing pictures and stories about my experiences with students.

 If you would like to find out more about the British Council Connecting Classrooms you can click this link for further information.
 Thanks for taking the time to read my post.
 If you’ve been inspired by this project or have any questions please do not hesitate to contact me.
 You can follow my blog and leave comments below or why not just drop me a message on Twitter .
-To see more of photos from Sri Lanka click on my Flipagram link!